danklotz/openNotes/micro-reviews.md

 - [I am Legend](https://www.imdb.com/title/tt0480249/?ref_=nm_knf_t_1).
 This movie was better than I expected: Not great, but good mind candy.
 - [Inception](https://www.imdb.com/title/tt1375666/?ref_=hm_fanfav_tt_15_pd_fp1).
 This movie gets a tumps up.
 I loved this movie when I first watched it, but over (and rewatching it more often) I became a bit skeptical.
 I don't think it is as smart as everyone claims it is.
 Yet, Inception is clever, well made, and the acting is splendid
 - [Isle of Dogs](https://www.imdb.com/title/tt5104604/?ref_=nm_flmg_act_5).
 Love the movie.
 It seems to be made with so much love.
 It is eye-catching, unique, creative and beautiful.
 The dogs are great too!
+- [The Italian Job](https://www.imdb.com/title/tt0317740/?ref_=tt_sims_tt_i_12).
+Okaish heist movie, but actually a goodish car-chase movie in disguise.
+I would say it is a quite enjoyable watch, but not a must.

 - **J**
 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
 I did like the opening in Italy and some shots are beautiful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!